 “That thing’s not so little.
 How weird, I’ve never seen a cat’s eyes glow in the light.”

 Marko paused, straining to hear over the running water.
 “Did you say glowing eyes?
 Don’t let that thing in here!”

 “Don’t be stupid.
 It’s harmless.
 Besides, Janet seems to like it and she’s been through a lot tonight.”

-Her sister was scanning the room for something she could use to beat it off, when Mark pulled his wet shirt from the sink, wrapped it around his right arm, and grabbed the cat by the scruff of the neck with his left hand and quickly unhooked it.
-He used his shielded right arm to fend off the cat’s scrabbling claws, as it twisted and flailed its arms and legs.
+Her sister was scanning the room for something she could use to beat it off, when Mark pulled his wet shirt from the sink, wrapped it around his right arm, grabbed the cat by the scruff of the neck with his left hand, and quickly unhooked it.
+He used his padded right arm to fend off the cat’s scrabbling claws, as it twisted and flailed its arms and legs.

 “You didn’t have to kill it!
 That poor thing was just scared.
 I must have startled it or something.”

 Andrea pushed past her sister and got in Marko’s face, “Are you dumb?
 Maybe you just think we are.
 How can a cat be possessed?
 Quit trying to scare us!”

 The sisters heard a noise behind them and turned in time to see the cat resurrect and launch itself at Janet.
 She screamed and ducked.
 The cat flew past Marko, hit the wall behind him, dropped into the tub, turned and leapt again as Janet ran screaming from the bathroom with her sister in tow.